Internet of things (IoT) architecture design

 IoT architectural guides provide insights into IoT concepts, architectures, and workstreams.

-IoT solutions conceptual overview.
+IoT solution architecture.
 This series provides an overview of the functional interactions between events, insights, and actions in Azure IoT solutions.

 Computer vision with Azure IoT Edge.
 This series describes an end-to-end computer vision workload.
 Azure IoT Edge, Azure Machine Learning, Azure Storage, Azure App Services, and Power BI combine to deliver quality assurance and safety solutions.